About News Events Shopfront

-Envois / The Complete Correspondence :
+Envois / The Complete Correspondence:

-Love Letters from Jacques Lacan to Sharon Kivland,
+Love Letters from Jacques Lacan to Sharon Kivland

 Sharon Kivland

-Tenement Press #22
+Tenement Press / Yellowjacket 22

-memoir & novelisation ... a thread of
+Somewhere between fact and fiction, memoir and novelisation ... a tidal thread of correspondences.

 LOVE’S LETTRE